400g Risotto Rice

 - Buy a pack shiitake mushrooms, slice them and leave in the sun for 8 hours to increase the vitamin D content by as much as 4,600x!

-1. Heat the olive oil in a large pan and cook the onions over a medium-high heat for a few seconds.
-Then, add the rice and cook over a low heat for about 1 min, stirring all the time until the rice looks glossy but not brown nor sticking to the bottom.
+1. Heat the olive oil in a large pan and cook the onion, garlic and mushrooms over a medium heat for 2 minutes.
+Then, add the rice and cook over a low heat for about 1 minute, stirring all the time until the rice looks glossy but not brown nor sticking to the bottom.
+This gives the risotto the beautiful silky appearance.

 3. Check that the rice is soft.
-If it needs cooking for longer, add a little more hot water.
-Once you are happy it the taste, plate it up and serve.
+If it needs cooking for longer, add a splash more hot stock/water.
+Season well and once you are happy it the taste, plate it up and serve.

 (optional - for non-vegetarians, add parmesan shavings over the top)